On this page

 - inspecting “problem” facilities more often

 - monitoring reports of errors and adverse events associated with blood donation or transfusion

-- taking regulatory or legal actions if problems are found
+- taking regulatory or legal actions if problems are found.

 FDA’s blood safety efforts focus on minimizing the risk of transmitting infectious diseases, while maintaining an adequate supply of blood for the nation.
-“While a blood supply with zero risk of transmitting infectious disease may not be possible, the blood supply is safer than it has ever been,” says Midthun.

 - Hepatitis B